VivekTomar03/Job-Linsting-Frontend/README.md

-# Job Posting Application Frontend Documentation
+# Match Your Role Frontend Documentation

-Welcome to the documentation for the frontend of the Job Posting Application.
+Welcome to the documentation for the frontend of the Match Your Role .
 This document provides an overview of the application's different pages and their functionalities.

 ## Introduction

-The Job Posting Application is a platform that connects job seekers with employers by providing a user-friendly interface to browse, search, and apply for job openings.
+The Match Your Role  is a platform that connects job seekers with employers by providing a user-friendly interface to browse, search, and apply for job openings.
 With a sleek and intuitive design, the application offers a seamless experience for both candidates and employers to meet their respective needs.

 ## Technologies Used
 - React.js